 Amendments to charges are mostly due to a growth in consumer demand; networks are having to cope with larger house sizes and a growing use of appliances such as air-conditioning1.
 In order to meet demands, new infrastructure needs to be built and networks need to be able to cope.
 Unfortunately, these costs have to be passed to the consumer.

 There’s no such thing as “one-size-fits-all” when it comes to choosing an energy plan.
 Compare energy providers to ensure you are getting a plan tailored to your energy and gas needs.
-Find plans from major providers such as AGL, Blue NRG, Dodo Power and Gas, EnergyAustralia, Momentum Energy, Origin Energy, Powerdirect, Red Energy, and Sumo Power.
+Find plans from major providers such as AGL, Blue NRG, EnergyAustralia, Momentum Energy, Origin Energy, Powerdirect, and Red Energy.

 The plan you select depends on a number of factors and, while price is important, there are other things you might want to consider, too.
 Think about: